hyperledger-archives/sawtooth-rfcs/0000-template.md

   migration guidance.
 - If applicable, describe the differences between teaching this to existing Sawtooth programmers and new Sawtooth programmers.
+- If applicable, describe any changes that may affect the security of communications or administration.

 For implementation-oriented RFCs (e.g. for validator internals), this section should focus on how contributors should think about the change, and give